Schedule Consultation

 [#Elevator]Elevator usage and delivery considerations[#Elevator]

-A note on city vs. building codes: there’s nothing in the NYC DOB code that says a licensed plumber must install something as simple as a dishwasher.
-But there are regulations around who can do the technical work of plumbing, such as running hot water lines, cold water lines, gas lines, and waste lines, as well as rerouting gas lines.
+A note on city versus building codes: the NYC DOB code does not require a licensed plumber for something as simple as a dishwasher.
+It does regulate who may perform the technical work of plumbing, including running hot, cold, gas, and waste lines, along with rerouting gas lines.

 [#Site]Site conditions[#Site]

 This is where the hidden costs of renovating estate-condition pre-war apartments in New York come into play.
-Pre-war apartments tend to have unfavorable site conditions, including but not limited to plumbing that hasn't been touched in decades, cloth wiring that must be entirely replaced, plaster or cement walls, and even asbestos.
+Pre-war apartments often carry challenging site conditions, among them plumbing untouched for decades, cloth wiring that calls for full replacement, plaster or cement walls, and at times asbestos.

 [#Living]Living in the city[#Living]